kanhq/a2a/a2a/src/code.md

  * - 'text/xml'  : had been parsed to object
  * - 'application/yaml' : had been parsed to object
- * - 'text/csv' : had been parsed to a array of object with column name as key and column value as value *
+ * - 'text/csv' : had been parsed to a array of object with column name as key and column value as value
+ * - other mimetype : result is the DataURL of the file content *
  */
 declare function doAction(action: FileAction): Promise<FileResult>;

+/**
+ * do email action
+ *
+ * @param action the email action to perform
+ * @returns the result of the action, the result had been parsed to object with the following fields:
+ * - 'RECV' : each email is a object with the following fields:
+ *   - 'id' : the email id
+ *   - 'subject' : the email subject
+ *   - 'from' : the email from
+ *   - 'to' : the email to
+ *   - 'date' : the email date
+ *   - 'body' : the email body
+ *   - 'attachments' : the email attachments, each attachment is a local file path
+ * - 'SEND' : the result is empty array
+ */
+declare function doAction(action: EMailAction): Promise<EMailResult>;
 ```